proemmer/dacs7/README.md

 # Description

-Dacs7 is used to connect to a SIEMENS Plc by using the RFC1006 connection an perform operations.
+Dacs7 is used to connect to a SIEMENS Plc by using the RFC1006 protocol to perform operations.

 # Sample-Code